haehn/danielhaehn.com/slides/UMB/a.md

 <img src='the_gap/perception.008.png' class='myimg fragment fade-in' data-fragment-index="2" style='position:fixed;top:0px;left:0px;z-index:1'>

-Note: I would like to now move from bottom-up neurobiology studies<br><br>to top-down machine perception research.<br><br>I will now talk about work we just presented at the IEEE Visualization conference in Berlin.<br><br>We test how CNNs are able to perceive simple graphical stimuli.
+Note: I would like to now move from bottom-up neurobiology studies<br><br>to top-down machine perception research.<br><br>This work I just presented at the IEEE Visualization conference in Berlin.<br><br>We test how CNNs are able to perceive simple graphical stimuli.

 ---